 Code for Load sharing (NEC)

-Former 625.14 has been revised and relocated to 625.41 as a result of Article 625 being reorganized.
-A new last sentence that includes provisions for an automatic load management system has been added to 625.41.
+Former 625.14 has been revised as a result of Article 625 being reorganized.
+A new last sentence that includes provisions for an automatic load management system has been added.
 The maximum electric vehicle supply equipment load on a service and feeder shall be the maximum load permitted by the automatic load management system.
 This revision provides relief from service upgrades in some cases, but an automatic load management system has to limit the load on the service to its capacity.

 For load sharing, these work for splicing the wires together so that you can have 2 outlets on one circuit.
 I suggest a junction box between the two outlets for ease.